Orpxollem/DCIT_205_IA/README.md

 # DCIT_205_IA

+## Name:
-Name: Melvin Kwabena Kwakye King
+    Melvin Kwabena Kwakye King

-Student ID: 11024275
+## Student ID:
+    11024275

-About:
+## About:
-    This project is based on an Interim Assignment to create a 10 paged website of the Computer Science Department.
+    This project is based on an Interim Assignment to create a website of the Computer Science Department.

-Set-Up:
+# Set-Up:
     To work on this project, the following steps were taken:

     -> With the the use of the git terminal on my computer I cloned the DCIT_205_IA repository with the command: